 |Return on Networth||15.89||2.03||(87)%||The Company has recognised net income amounting to ##Rs. ##2,727.21 lakhs during the year ended 31 March, 2018 on account of compensation received pursuant to the Settlement Agreement from its erstwhile customer.|

 ENVIRONMENT, HEALTH AND SAFETY

 JHS believes that great people create great organisations.
-As a result, it considers its human resources as an intellectual capital to be proven as the key competitive advantage which differentiates the organisation from among the clutter.
-Hence, the Company remains committed in creating an engaging environment and a learning culture which facilitates each member to gather knowledge, sharpen their skills and and deliver superior performance.
+As a result, it considers its human resources as its key competitive advantage which di3erentiates the organisation from among the clutter.
+Hence, it remains committed in creating an engaging environment and a learning culture which facilitates each member to gather knowledge, sharpen their skills and deliver superior performance.

 INTERNAL CONTROL SYSTEM

 JHS appreciates and encourages a robust two-way communication with its stakeholders.
-JHS always believe in maintaining an open, honest and clear communication with its stakeholders.
-JHS has mapped its internal and external stakeholders in a structured way, and carry out engagements with them on a regular and ongoing basis.
+JHS always believe in maintaining open, honest and clear communication with its stakeholders.
+JHS has mapped its internal and external stakeholders in a structured way, and carries out engagement programs with them on a regular and ongoing basis.
 Currently, around 55.83% of the Companys equity are being held publicly and traded on stock exchanges.
-JHS endeavors to disseminate an accurate, transparent and timely information to its stakeholders.
+JHS endeavours to disseminate accurate, transparent and timely information to all its stakeholders.

 RISK AND CONCERNS

 JHS aims to foster a risk-aware culture by adopting an integrated approach towards e3ective risk management.
 Its philosophy of risk management is underpinned by identifying, assessing, measuring and monitoring risks on an ongoing basis.
 The Company has an independent and dedicated risk management structure with clear goals compatible with the Companys vision and strategy.
 The risk management department is guided by well-established policies and procedures that are continuously benchmarked with national and global best-practices.